-The Foundation finances all its activities through donations, lectures or the sale of products such as T-shirts or soft toy sharks.
-The Foundation Board works on a voluntary basis and receives neither meeting fees nor salary.
+The Foundation finances all its activities through donations, lectures and/or the sale of products such as T-shirts or soft toy sharks.
+Members of the Foundation Board work on a voluntary basis and receive neither meeting fees nor a salary.
 The Foundation runs a "shark store" on its internet pages (for T-shirts, soft toy sharks, tear-off blocks, postcards, shark sponsorships).
-Proceeds from sales go directly back into the Foundation's account.
+Proceeds from sales flow directly back into the Foundation's account.
 As a rule, a mailing goes out once a year to all interested parties with a payment slip and donation request.

-At the first meeting of the respective year, the Board of Trustees of the Shark Foundation decides on the use of the profit carried forward and the money coming from donations of the previous year.
-Until now, no provisions have been made, but all the funds have been released for current projects, investments and administrative expenses.
+At the first meeting of the respective year, the Board of Trustees of the Shark Foundation decides on the use of the profit carried forward and money coming from donations of the previous year.
+Until now, no reserves have been set aside; instead all funds have been released for current projects, investments and administrative expenses.